 Needless to say, this recipe is one from my newspaper photographer days, and it’s still a gem, even though I generally don’t find myself leaving the house at a moment’s notice to cover a variety of breaking news.

-I was basically the queen of dishes like these in Mississippi, especially since my days had a habit of starting a little earlier than expected, and this dish, first introduced to me by my mother and then tinkered with by me over the years, has remained a household favorite ever since because it is quick, it’s easy, and it is delicious and perfect for a comforting meal after a long day.
+I was basically the queen of dishes like these in Mississippi, especially since my days had a habit of starting a little earlier than expected, and this dish, first introduced to me by my mother and then tinkered with by me throughout the years, has remained a household favorite ever since because it is quick, it’s easy, and it is delicious and perfect for a comforting meal after a long day.

 I even found a way to expedite the process, especially if I didn’t have the time in the morning to make up the meatloaf.
 So I would either mix the meatloaf ingredients the night before and let them hang out in the fridge until the morning, or I would even freeze loafs, then remove one from the freezer, toss it into a pan to brown the sides — an essential part, folks! — and then throw it in the the slow cooker to hang out with a can of tomato soup all day.